-The percentage of beneficial ownership in the table below is calculated based on (1) 103,790,000 ordinary shares issued and outstanding on an as-converted basis as of the date of this prospectus and (2) Class A ordinary shares and Class B ordinary shares issued and outstanding on an as-converted basis immediately after the completion of this offering, including Class A ordinary shares to be sold by us in this offering represented by ADSs, but excludes Class A ordinary shares to be issued upon exercise of the option by the underwriters to purchase additional ADSs represented by Class A ordinary shares.
+The percentage of beneficial ownership in the table below is calculated based on (1) 103,790,000 ordinary shares issued and outstanding on an as-converted basis as of the date of this prospectus and (2) Class A ordinary shares and outstanding on an as-converted basis immediately after the completion of this offering, including Class A ordinary shares to be issued upon exercise of the option by the underwriters to purchase additional ADSs represented by Class A ordinary shares.
 To our knowledge, except as indicated in the footnotes to the following table, the persons named in the table have sole voting and investment power with respect to all ordinary shares beneficially owned by them.